 Robber Flies by Herschel Raney – One of the first websites on North American robber flies.
 Focused on Arkansas, but he includes information for the entire U.S. The state lists are very helpful as is the key to eastern U.S. genera.

-Robber Flies of Georgia by Giff Beaton – Excellent resource for the southeast, though it seems to be down right now.
+Robber Flies of Georgia by Giff Beaton – Excellent resource for the southeast.

 Robber Flies of Wisconsin by Mike Reese – Beautifully arranged website of all Wisconsin species